-Applicants who have completed a graduate degree or an U.S. equivalent degree as determined by an evaluation from the ECE or the WES (if awarded from a foreign institution) in a health-related discipline (M.D., D.D.S., R.N., D.V.M., M.S., or Ph.D.) will be exempted from the requirement to complete the GRE.
+Applicants who have completed a graduate degree or an U.S. equivalent degree as determined by an evaluation from the a NACES member (if awarded from a foreign institution) in a health-related discipline (M.D., D.D.S., R.N., D.V.M., M.S., or Ph.D.) will be exempted from the requirement to complete the GRE.

-A minimum score of 560 on the paper version or 68 on the internet version of the Test of English as a Foreign Language (TOEFL) or 6.5 on the academic version of the International English Language Testing System (IELTS) for applicants from countries where English is not the native language.
+A minimum score of 84 on the internet version of the Test of English as a Foreign Language (TOEFL) or 6.5 on the academic version of the International English Language Testing System (IELTS) for applicants from countries where English is not the native language.

 Scores on TOEFL or IELS tests taken more than two years prior to the date of matriculation will not be accepted.

 Letters of recommendation (three) attesting to the applicant's readiness for graduate level studies in clinical investigation.

 - Residents or fellows in an approved Health Science Center residency or fellowship program are required to submit a letter from the departmental Chair with a statement indicating the availability and approval of release time for the completion of MSCI-TS educational and research activities.

 - Similarly, for Health Science Center staff, an authorized supervisor must provide a statement indicating the availability of release time for MSCI-TS educational and research activities.

 - Faculty who are not tenured, or will not be tenured prior to completing the MSCI-TS Program, are required to submit a letter from the department Chair with approval signatures of the Dean and the Health Science Center President in accordance with the HOP 3.2.5 Policy.